 To ensure the very best quality and reliability all touring caravan designs and new developments are rigorously tested.
 Therefore Buccaneer will accept no liability or uphold the warranty if the caravan is altered or modified in such a way that would adversely affect the reliability.

-Please note: It is a condition of your warranty that the caravan must have an "annual service" carried out by a Buccaneer approved Retailer / Service Centre or NCC Approved workshop and a record is kept.
+Please note: It is a condition of your warranty that the caravan must have an "annual service" carried out by a Buccaneer approved Retailer / Service Centre or NCC Approved Workshop or NCC equivalent standard as set out in this handbook and a record is kept.
 Pages are provided in the back of this guide, for your assistance.